Downtown Venus: Release and commercial performance

 Before the song was sent to contemporary hit radio (CHR), Gee Street Records and Island Records decided to service the track to alternative radio stations first, as they wanted to demonstrate that P.M.
-Dawn could stray from their established pop sound; this was done during late August and early September, and the song was added to rhythmic contemporary and contemporary hit radio on August 22, 1995.
+Dawn could stray from their established pop sound; this was done during late August and early September, and the song was added to rhythmic contemporary radio and CHR on August 22, 1995.
 In Australia, a CD and cassette single were released on October 2, 1995, while in Japan, a CD was issued on October 16.

 "Downtown Venus" became P.M.
 Dawn's only song to appear on the US Billboard Modern Rock Tracks chart, on which it peaked at number 39 in September 1995.
 Following the single's physical release as well as additions to CHR playlists, the song reached number 48 on the Billboard Hot 100 and number 21 on the Billboard Top 40/Mainstream chart in early October.
 It did not fare well internationally, stalling at number 43 in Canada, number 58 in the United Kingdom, and number 73 in Australia.